grafana/grafana/docs/sources/features/datasources/mssql.md

 +++
-title = "Using MSSQL in Grafana" description = "Guide for using MSSQL in Grafana" keywords = ["grafana", "MSSQL", "guide"] type = "docs"
+title = "Using Microsoft SQL Server in Grafana" description = "Guide for using Microsoft SQL Server in Grafana" keywords = ["grafana", "MSSQL", "Microsoft", "SQL", "guide"] type = "docs"
 [menu.docs]
-name = "MSSQL"
+name = "Microsoft SQL Server"
 parent = "datasources"
 weight = 7
 +++

-# Using MSSQL in Grafana
+# Using Microsoft SQL Server in Grafana

-Grafana ships with a built-in MSSQL data source plugin that allows you to query and visualize data from any MS SQL server 2005 or newer.
+Grafana ships with a built-in Microsoft SQL Server (MSSQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer.

 ## Adding the data source

 1. Open the side menu by clicking the Grafana icon in the top header.
-2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
+2. In the side menu under the `Configuration` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
-4. Select *MSSQL* from the *Type* dropdown.
+4. Select *Microsoft SQL Server* from the *Type* dropdown.

 ### Database User Permissions (Important!)